BabylonJSGuide/BabylonJSGuide.github.io/content/begins/Introductions/Introducing_Babylonjs.md

 | [**BabylonJS Documentation**](http://doc.babylonjs.com) | Our fantastic docs site |
 | [**BabylonJS Playground**](http://babylonjs-playground.azurewebsites.net) |  On-line white-boarding and scene-testing app |

-## Scene File Layout ##
+## The Big Picture ##

-Although we have another tutorial that covers basic scenes, I would like you to now EXAMINE a basic Babylon.js scene file.
-So here we go:

 ![](http://urbanproductions.com/wingy/babylon/misc/codepic04.jpg)

 That is a BIG picture, isn't it?
-This is a complete Babylon.js scene, using the 'single HTML file' method.
-This is not the only (or best) method of setting up a scene, but it is fast and easy.
+This is a complete Babylon.js project, using the 'single HTML file' method.
+This is not the only (or best) method of setting up a proect, but it is fast and easy.
 I have colored important sections of 'the big picture' and we will now examine each section individually.

 ### The External Includes - Red Section ###